Master Actions and Helicity Decomposition for Spin-4 Models in $3D$: Conclusion

-Our work may contribute to the general discussion recently addressed in \cite{denis}, where the authors have investigated higher derivative descriptions of spin-4 self-dual models of seventh and eight order in derivatives without any auxiliary fields and in terms of totally symmetric fields, as well as, its version on a maximally symmetric curved spacetime, suggested by \cite{kuzenko}.
+In this paper, we have made a contribution to the ongoing discussion about higher derivative descriptions of spin-4 self-dual models.
+Our work is different from previous studies, such as \cite{denis} and \cite{kuzenko}.
+In \cite{denis}, the authors explored seventh and eighth order models in derivatives, which were described without the use of auxiliary fields and in terms of totally symmetric but not double traceless fields.
+On the other hand, \cite{kuzenko} focused on exploring the same models but in a maximally symmetric curved spacetime.
+Our work, while still addressing the topic of spin-4 self-dual models, offers a distinct perspective and contribution to the field.